Premier Handball League: Format

-The team finishing bottom of the Men's Premier Handball League (8th Place) will be relegated directly to their nearest Championship League (North or South).
-Following the final matches of the Championship, a series of playoff matches will take place to determine the club which will be promoted to the following season's Super 8.

-The top 2 clubs from each Championship league will play 2 semifinals as follows:
+The team that gets 8th place in Men's Premier Handball League will be relegated directly to their nearest Championship League (North or South).
+Following the final matches of the Championship, a group of playoff matches will take place to figure out the team who will be promoted to the following season's Super 8.
+The top 2 teams from each championship League will play 2 semifinals as follows: